FangRuoqing/tp/docs/UserGuide.md

 * `findco Google` returns `John Lim`, who has a company tag of `Google` in the address book.<br>
   ![result for 'findco Google'](images/findcoGoogle.png)

-### Assigning priority level to a contact : `pr/PRIORITY_LEVEL`
+### Prioritising a contact : `pr/PRIORITY_LEVEL`

-Assigns the specified priority level to the specified contact.
+Assigns the specified priority level to the specified contact or removes the priority level from the specified contact.

 Format: `pr/PRIORITY_LEVEL NAME`

-* Assigns the specified priority level to the person's contact.
-The specified `NAME` of the contact to assign the priority level is case-insensitive. e.g `pr/high Alex Tan` is the same as `pr/high alex tan`
+* The specified `NAME` of the contact to assign the priority level to is case-insensitive. e.g `pr/high Alex Tan` is the same as `pr/high alex tan`
-* Acceptable values for PRIORITY_LEVEL are `high` and `med`.
+* Acceptable values for PRIORITY_LEVEL are `high`, `med` and `none`
+* `pr/high NAME` assigns the `high` priority level to the specified contact.
+* `pr/med NAME` assigns the `medium` priority level to the specified contact.
+* `pr/none NAME` removes the priority level from the specified contact.
+If the person's contact did not have a priority level and `pr/none NAME` is entered, an error message will appear and the person's contact will remain the same.

 Examples:
 * `pr/high Alex Tan` assigns `high` priority level to the contact name `Alex Tan` in the address book.

-### Removing priority level from a contact : `pr/none`

-Removes the priority level from the specified contact.

-Format: `pr/none NAME`

-Examples:
 * `pr/none Alex Tan` removes the priority level from the contact name `Alex Tan` in the address book.

 ### Filtering contacts by priority : `filter-PRIORITY_LEVEL`